System optimizations for serving

 Then, re-run our benchmark:

-# runs inside Jupyter container
+# runs inside the Jupyter container on node-serve-system

 perf_analyzer -u triton_server:8000 -m food_classifier --input-data input.json -b 1 --concurrency-range 8